- Oops!Something went wrong.Please try again later.

 Though China, Italy and several other nations with high case totals have enforced full lockdowns on citizens, Trump has declined to do so in the U.S. Instead, many states, counties and cities have chosen to implement “stay at home” orders, limiting residents with non-essential jobs from leaving their homes, except for groceries and other vital tasks.

 As information about the coronavirus pandemic rapidly changes, PEOPLE is committed to providing the most recent data in our coverage.
 Some of the information in this story may have changed after publication.
-For the latest on COVID-19, readers are encouraged to use online resources from CDC, WHO, and local public health departments and visit our coronavirus hub.
+For the latest on COVID-19, readers are encouraged to use online resources from CDC, WHO, and local public health departments.
+PEOPLE has partnered with GoFundMe to raise money for the COVID-19 Relief Fund, a GoFundMe.org fundraiser to support everything from frontline responders to families in need, as well as organizations helping communities.
+For more information or to donate, click here.